- Friday September 27th at 5 pm and

 The Parent.
 You have perfected the art of stroller folding, and have more Cheerios in your car’s backseat than in your cupboard.
 You are a parent.
 Here’s the good news: the entire Ye Olde Redding Faire is kid-friendly and geared toward families, so it is the perfect place for parents to bring children of all ages.
 Your first stop should be the toy room – just follow your ears to the place where the kids’ allowance can purchase a great deal of fun.
 Once the kids have found their treasures, go downstairs to the Country Marketplace, and find the Kid’s Corner.
 Make-your-own cookie creations and a candy counter can provide an excellent sugar high, or you can wander into the “Book Nook,” where books for children are especially popular.
 You can get junior plenty of new reading materials at fantastic prices.

-- FCC-ARCADE The Faire also features games, prizes and fun at FCC-ARCADE for kids of any age, ...which is always a big draw.
-On Saturday the FCC-ARCADE expands to feature a giant inflatable bounce house and face painting.
+Midway Arcade.
+The Faire also features games, prizes and fun at our midway for kids of any age, ...which is always a big draw.
+Drop by with the kids and check out the new games and prizes

 All are welcome.
 As you can tell, this is an event not to be missed!
 The Faire is held rain or shine, and admission is always FREE OF CHARGE.
 All proceeds from the Faire benefit the outreach and ministry of the congregation, so buyers know that their purchases go to support a good cause.